A balance transfer is a process that lets you move debt on a credit card or from a loan to a different credit card.

 How does a balance transfer work?

 The amount you can transfer will likely be restricted to your card’s credit limit.
-Some credit card companies also set a separate maximum amount for balance transfers.
+It’s worth noting that some credit card companies also set a separate maximum amount for balance transfers.

 Depending on the method you use and how long it takes the two creditors to process the payments, the balance transfer could take several weeks to complete.

-You should keep making payments on time to all of your accounts during this period.
-Otherwise, you could wind up with a late payment, which could mean you have to pay late fees or other penalties.
+During this period you should keep making payments on time to all of your accounts.
+Otherwise, you could wind up with a late payment, which would likely mean you have to pay late fees or other penalties.

 Which types of debts can I transfer to a credit card?